paketo-buildpacks/paketo-website/content/docs/buildpacks/language-family-buildpacks/java-native-image.md

 The version of [Spring GraalVM Native][spring graalvm native] declared by the application or added by the buildpack may restrict support to particular versions of Spring Boot.
 The Spring GraalVM Native [release notes][spring graalvm native releases] for supported Spring Boot versions.

-For all native image builds, it is required that the `BP_BOOT_NATIVE_IMAGE` is set at build-time.
+For all native image builds, it is a requirement that `BP_BOOT_NATIVE_IMAGE` is set at build-time.

 ## Building From Source
 The Java Native Image Buildpack supports the same [build tools and configuration options][java/building from source] as the [Java Buildpack][bp/java].
 The build must produce an [executable jar][executable jar].